Diploicia canescens: Habitat and distribution

 Diploicia canescens has been found on every continent but Antarctica, though it is less common on some continents than others.
 It was only added to the North American list in 1984; previous records actually referred to a different species.

 Unlike some lichens, D. canescens occurs in abundance on both calcareous and siliceous substrates.
 It occurs on rocks, old walls, and tree trunks, favoring nutrient-enriched areas, such as birds' perching stones.
+In Nepal, Diploicia canescens has been reported at 4,650 m elevation in a compilation of published records; this reported range lies above the tree line used in the study.

 Ecology

 Diploicia canescens contains various chemical compounds including depsidones (such as diploicin and scensidin), depsides (atranorin and chloroatranorin), phthalides (buellolide and canesolide), dechlorodiploicin, isofulgidin, and minor or trace amounts of dechloro-O-methyldiploicin and secalonic acids A, B, C. Derivatives of diploicin have been shown, in vitro, to be active against bacterial species including Mycobacterium smegmatis, Corynebacterium diphtheriae (mitis), and M. tuberculosis.

 The overall status of D. canescens has not been evaluated by the International Union for Conservation of Nature.
 It is impacted by the presence of sulfur dioxide, and is slow to recolonize areas where such pollution has declined.

 Diploicia canescens is attacked by lichenicolous fungi, including Arthonia diploiciae.
 As it often grows in nutrient-enriched areas, it is sometimes overgrown by alien green algae (green algae not incorporated into the lichen itself).